dokku/dokku-couchdb/README.md

 dokku couchdb:exists <service>
 ```

-examples:

-Here we check if the lolipop couchdb service exists. :
+Here we check if the lolipop couchdb service exists.

 ```shell
 dokku couchdb:exists lolipop
 ```

 ### check if the couchdb service is linked to an app

 ```shell